 - CommBank Albert, Emmy and Leo

-These products are compatible with iOS and Android devices and are easily managed with an app.
-They are convenient, mobile and suit sole traders and smaller businesses that trade on the go, such as market store vendors, food trucks, plumbers and electricians.
+These products are compatible with iOS and Android devices and you can easily manage them with an app.
+They are convenient, mobile and suit sole traders and smaller businesses that trade on the go, such as vendors at a market, food trucks, plumbers and electricians.

 What are the costs for smart device credit card processing services?